The Recovery Script Meets Production

 Eight phases:

-1. Diagnostics — capture system state before changing anything.
+Diagnostics — capture system state before changing anything.
 User info, environment, installed packages, PAM config.
-Write a full baseline so if things get worse, I have something to compare against.
+Write a full baseline so every change has a reference point.

 The Logging System